Diviyan-Kalainathan/Diviyan-Kalainathan.github.io/index.md

 ---
 # Welcome on my webpage !

-In construction though. ;_;

-# Summary

-# Fields of interest
+I'm a second year PhD student in Université Paris-Saclay, LRI, Inria, working on causality under the supervision of Isabelle Guyon, Michèle Sebag and Philippe Caillou.
+My background is mostly of Computer Science and Machine Learning.

-My main field of research -my PhD subject- is causal discovery out of observational data, in the directed graph setting.
+My main field of research -my PhD subject- is causal discovery out of observational data for social sciences, in the directed graph setting.
 I'm also interested in :

 1. Generative models
 2. Reinforcement Learning